gohugoio/hugo/CONTRIBUTING.md

 If it is of some complexity, the contributor is expected to maintain and support the new feature in the future (answer questions on the forum, fix any bugs etc.).

-It is recommended to open up a discussion on the [Hugo Forum](https://discourse.gohugo.io/) to get feedback on your idea before you begin.

 Any non-trivial code change needs to update an open [issue](https://github.com/gohugoio/hugo/issues).
 A non-trivial code change without an issue reference with one of the labels `bug` or `enhancement` will not be merged.

 Note that we do not accept new features that require [CGO](https://github.com/golang/go/wiki/cgo).